Friday, December 28, 2012

 Friday, December 14, 2012

-The Ups and Downs of Garrafon Natural Reef Park
+The ups and downs of Garrafon Natural Reef Park

-The distinctive sound of small metal wheels zinging on a thick metal wire, laughter, and whoops of joy; the sounds of riding the zip-line at Garrafon Natural Reef Park on the south end of Isla Mujeres.
-We recently spent a day there with John and his two boys Ethan and Evan.
-It’s a handy location, right here on Isla, to entertain a couple of energetic youngsters for a few hours with a choice of snorkeling, kayaking, swimming in the pool, or riding the zip-line.
+We recently spent a day there with John and his two boys, Ethan and Evan.
+It’s a handy location, right here on Isla, to entertain a couple of energetic youngsters for a few hours with a choice of snorkelling, kayaking, swimming in the pool, or riding the zip-line.

-The scenery couldn’t be better, sunshine sparkling on turquoise blue water, feathery green palms, and sugar white sand.
-My version of heaven.
-Being permanent residents, and in possession of Mexican seniors’ card (unfortunately, yes, we qualify as seniors) Lawrie and I were able to secure a 25% price reduction for our entry fee.
-John and Ethan were the regular price, while Evan was considered to be in the 50% off age range.
+Being permanent residents and in possession of a Mexican seniors’ card (unfortunately, yes, we qualify as seniors), Lawrie and I were able to secure a 25% price reduction for our entry fee.
+John and Ethan were the regular price, while Evan was in the 50% off age range.

-The snorkeling was interesting especially with the new Cannon underwater camera that John and the boys had with them.
-I tried it out for a few photos and discovered that wearing a snorkeling mast made it almost impossible to compose a photo – you just have to point, shoot, and hope for the best.
+I tried it for a few photos and discovered that wearing a snorkelling mask made it almost impossible to compose a photo.
+You just have to point, shoot, and hope for the best.

-Predictably we had a number of photos that included the tail-end of a pretty fish, or a kid-sized arm, or a big pink finger stuck over the lens.
-Still, it is something that is worth considering for future snorkeling adventures.
+Still, it is something that is worth considering for future snorkelling adventures.
 John wisely attached a floatation device to the camera for the times when it might slip out of small and busy hands.

-Even though Garrafon Natural Reef Park opens at nine in the morning, the zip-lines don’t start up until eleven so we spent the first hour snorkeling and fooling around in the two-person kayaks.
+Even though Garrafon Natural Reef Park opens at nine in the morning, the zip-lines don’t start up until eleven, so we spent the first hour snorkelling and fooling around in the two-person kayaks.
 These two activities and equipment are included in the entry price, while the zip-lines are an additional $10.00 US per person.
-The kayaks were fun for a few minutes, but the area they are confined in is quite small, allowing a couple of back and forth trips before it becomes repetitive.
-I accidentally strayed too far out of bounds and was promptly whistled back inside boundary by the beach instructors.
-“Don’t go there!”
-Oops, sorry.

-The other thing that was a little bit annoying was the park had two different buffets set up – one for people who came in the main entrance, and a better one for the day-trippers from Cancun who arrived via the Garrafon company boats.
-Either way the boys managed to find enough food to satisfy them after a morning of activities.
+The other thing that was a little bit annoying was that the park had two different buffets set up, one for people who came in the main entrance, and a better one for the day-trippers from Cancun who arrived via the Garrafon company boats.

 Friday, December 7, 2012